BeeChains/hns-brotherhood/index.md

 ## HNS-BROTHERHOOD Welcomes You!

 Yes, There Is a Secret [Handshake](https://handshake.org/) to join.
-Joining together as ONE will dispell the illusions of division.
+Joining as ONE will dispell the illusions of division.

 Remember What TRUE BROTHERHOOD is...
 Here is a reminder;